paulomenon/quarkus-hello-app/README.md

 Ensure you have the following installed:
 - Java 11 or later
 - Maven
-- Docker (optional, for containerization)
+- Docker or Podman (optional, for containerization)

 ### Running the Application
 1. Clone the repository: